 The two main neurochemicals affected by hydromorphone are dopamine and serotonin.
 Hydromorphone induces a huge influx of both chemicals.
 These chemicals are responsible for the euphoric effects that result in abuse and addiction.

 When there is no more hydromorphone in the body, both the brain and the body don’t know how to respond.
 It cannot maintain and regulate important bodily functions.
 This results in hydromorphone withdrawals.

 The intensity of the hydromorphone withdrawals will vary from one patient to another.
 Many factors are at play.
 For example, the intensity may depend on the length of the abuse, as well as the dosage taken.
 Each person’s biological makeup will also play a role.

 Hydromorphone withdrawal symptoms are known for being utterly unbearable.
 They’re horrible, and those who are going through withdrawals are often miserable.
 This misery causes many people to relapse.

 Some of the more common hydromorphone withdrawal symptoms that people experience include:

 It shouldn’t take long before you begin to experience withdrawals.
-Within about 4 to 8 hours after your last dose of hydromorphone, your symptoms should begin.
+Within about 4 to 8 hours after your last dose of hydromorphone, the withdrawal symptoms should begin.
 At first, they will probably be relatively mild.
 You may only feel a little anxiety and some cravings.
 However, they will become more intense.

-Most people experience the peak of withdrawal within 12 to 48 hours of their last dose.
+Most people experience the peak of withdrawals within 12 to 48 hours of their last dose.
 It is possible for symptoms to continue for as long as three days in those with severe addictions.